hzhang0921/Reddit-Text-Mining/instructions.md

 ...
 ```

-See more properties for a page in documentation(<https://pymediawiki.readthedocs.io/en/latest/quickstart.html#other-properties>).
+See more properties for a page in [documentation](https://pymediawiki.readthedocs.io/en/latest/quickstart.html#other-properties).

 ### Data Source: Twitter

-To search Twitter, you need first create a new application in Twitter Apps(<https://apps.twitter.com/>).
+To search Twitter, you need first create a new application in [Twitter Apps](https://developer.twitter.com/en/apps).
 Then you need a Python library `tweepy` (another choice is `twython`), which you can install by running the following command in **Command Prompt**:

 To use Twitter API, you need to apply to Twitter for a developer account and explain the purpose of what you are doing with the data and Twitter will manually review it which usually take several days.
 If you decide to use
 ```